calcuis/private-key-hex-generator/README.md

 # private-key-hex-generator

 The provided Python code is designed to generate a random private key for cryptographic purposes using the Python random module.
-This private key is commonly used in various cryptographic protocols, such as those used in cryptocurrency systems like Bitcoin.
+This private key is commonly used in various cryptographic protocols, such as those used in crypto systems, i.e., Bitcoin.

 Here's a step-by-step explanation of the code: